James Bama: Style

 Bama's art is realistic.
 He sometimes took advantage of his medium to use lighting techniques—such as butterfly lighting — that would not be practical in a photograph taken under ambient light.
+Thousands of photographs he took as studies for his paintings are held by the McCracken Research Library at the Buffalo Bill Center of the West.

 Awards

-Bama was inducted into the Illustrator’s Hall of Fame on June 28, 2000.
+Bama was presented with the Spectrum Grand Master Award in 1998 and was inducted into the Illustrator’s Hall of Fame on June 28, 2000.
 At the Buffalo Bill Historical Center, when he was the first Honored Artist at the Buffalo Bill Art Show in 2003, Bama commented, "Everything I’ve done — the rodeo, the trappers, the mountain men — has been done around here.
 The fact that I’m from Cody makes this very significant to me.
 They’re really honoring Cody and the Buffalo Bill Historical Center."

 He was inducted into the Monster Kid Hall Of Fame at The Rondo Hatton Classic Horror Awards.